pranav-9/easy-leads-ai/README.md

-# 🏃‍♂️ Easy Leads – Smart Conversations for Lead Conversions
+# 🏃‍♂️ Easy Leads – Run Lead Conversion at Scale

 **Easy Leads** that reaches out and engages with leads at scale.
 It drives smart conversations and maintains the lead score through the conversation.
 It handsover a converted lead to the sales tema / onboarding team with an entire client profile.
 It completely automates and improves the lead conversion process.
 Technically, it is a backend service which uses WhatsApp using **Botpress + OpenAI + WhatsApp Business API**.
 Designed for high-conversion businesses, it dynamically qualifies leads, adapts to their behavior, and routes them to a sales agent when ready—all while generating a ready-to-use **sales script** for the team.